 When splitting households, I don’t allow free money handouts.
 I always move Sims from the active family using the “Move” option via the computer or newspaper.
 This way, they must use the current family’s funds to move.
 If the family doesn’t have enough money for the Sim to move out on their own, they can’t move.

-I use an alphabetic naming system similar to the one I used in Sims 2.
+I use an alphabetic naming system similar to the one I used in The Sims 2.
 The only exception is family names, which I will sometimes give Sims (e.g. Bobby Broke in TS3 Pleasantview).

 I name newly born Sims based on which letter of the alphabet currently has the fewest living Sims with a first name beginning with that letter.

 I begin with the letter A and go through the alphabet (skipping the letters Q, U, X, Y and Z).
 If there are living Sims with names that begin with the letter A, I move to letter B, etc. until I come to the next letter of the alphabet that does not correspond to the name of a current living Sim.
-In the rare case where all letters are taken, I will start over and find the first letter with the fewest living Sims.
+In cases where all letters are taken, I will start over and find the first letter with the fewest living Sims.

-As soon as an umarried Sim gives birth, I immediately disallow pregnancy via the SP menu at the Sim level.
+As soon as a Sim gives birth, I immediately disallow pregnancy via the SP menu at the Sim level.
 I do not allow them to become pregnant again until their baby has grown into a child.
 For story purposes, I pretend these Sims are on birth control.
 I learned that this works best for me after the insane baby boom we had in Pleasantview!

 Teen pregnancy is allowed and I follow the same rules of putting the mother on “birth control” after a baby is born.

-If you’ve seen any of my Sims 3 Let’s Plays, you know that I like to play with rental properties.
+I like to play with rental properties.
 I think it’s realistic that some of the richer Sims would own rental homes and the poorer Sims in town rent from them.
 I use two mods to accomplish this gameplay – NRaas Story Progression (money module required) and this Apartments & Roommates Fix.

 When any family reaches a net worth of $100k (the threshold for becoming Rich in my game), they are eligible to purchase rental properties.
 I use their money as I see fit to purchase any of the empty homes in town.
 I usually start with the least expensive starter homes.